 How to Make Vanilla Cake

-- Whisk together wet ingredients in a separate bowl - egg, vanilla, sugar, milk, sour cream, and vegetable oil.
+- Whisk together wet ingredients in a separate bowl - egg, vanilla, milk, sour cream, and vegetable oil.
 (Note: Don't worry if they are cold.
 The ingredients do not need to be at room temperature for this recipe to work.)

 - Pour batter into a greased 8x8 baking pan.
 (It's not necessary, but you can opt to line it with parchment paper for extra easy removal from the pan.)

-- Bake at 350 degrees F until a tester inserted in the center comes out clean and the center of the cake springs back lightly when pressed, 33 to 36 minutes.
+- Bake at 350 degrees F until a tester inserted in the center comes out clean and the center of the cake springs back lightly when pressed, 30 to 33 minutes.

 - Cool, slice, and serve!